garrettgman/garrettgman.github.io/science.md

         -   If *f*<sub>1</sub>, *m*<sub>1</sub>, and *a*<sub>1</sub>
             were all measured on Object 1 at the same time, then the values would form an observation whose unit is *a single object at a single moment of time*.
+The unit of an observation should express all of the ways the observations are similar.
         -   Observations provide evidence about natural laws when they share the same unit as the law.
 If a law exists between variables, it will exist between the values of those